Monday, June 29, 2009

 Wednesday, June 17, 2009

-Bava Metzia 54 - Adding One-Fifth
+Bava Metzia 54 - Adding One-Fifth (Finds)

-When one redeems the second tithe taken from his produce for money, he needs to add 1/5.
-There are many other cases where 1/5 is added, such as redeeming property belonging to the Temple treasury or reapying a Kohen’s portion (trumah) that one has accidentally eaten.
-Is the 1/5 calculated on the principal (“from the inside) or on the principal plus the addition ("from the outside")?
+When one redeems the second tithe taken from his produce for money, he must add 1/5.
+In many other cases, 1/5 is added, such as when redeeming property belonging to the Temple treasury or repaying a Kohen's portion (trumah) that one has accidentally eaten.

-For example, adding a 1/5 to 20 can mean paying 4 (1/5 of 20), or it can mean 5, since the total then is 25, and 1/5 of it is 5.
+For example, adding a 1/5 to 20 can mean paying 4 (1/5 of 20.)
+It can also mean 5 since the total is 25, and 1/5 is 5.

 Tuesday, June 16, 2009

-Bava Metzia 53 - Redeeming Second Tithe
+Bava Metzia 53 - Redeeming Second Tithe (Finds)

-Bava Metzia 52 - Fraud with Eroded Money
+Bava Metzia 52 - Fraud with Eroded Money (Finds)

 How much of a sela coin can be missing?
 Rabbi Meir says, four issars per sela, or 1/24.
-Rabbi Yehuda says, 1/12, and Rabbi Shimon says eight pundions, or 1/6.
+Rabbi Yehuda says 1/12, and Rabbi Shimon says eight pundions, or 1/6.
 For how long can one return a defective coin?
 In large cities, as long as it takes to show the coin to a moneychanger; in villages, until the following Sabbath, when the person will use it shopping for food.

 Monday, June 15, 2009

-Bava Metzia 51 - No Price Fraud for Personal Possessions
+Bava Metzia 51 - No Price Fraud for Personal Possessions (Finds)

 One man was selling silk ribbons, asking six zuz, although they were actually worth five, and it was apparent that he would take five-and-a-half.
-Another man came along and said to himself, “If I give him five-and-a-half, it will be considered an immediate waving of the overpayment.
-I will instead give him six, and then summon him to judgment for the entire overcharge of one zuz.”
+Another man came along and said to himself, "If I give him five-and-a-half, it will be considered an immediate waving of the overpayment.
+I will instead give him six and then summon him to judgment for the entire overcharge of one zuz."

 Sunday, June 14, 2009

-Bava Metzia 50 - Both the Seller and the Buyer Can't Cheat
+Bava Metzia 50 - Both the Seller and the Buyer Can't Cheat (Finds)

-The defrauded party has as much time as it takes to show the purchase to a merchant or to his relative for assessment.
+The defrauded party has as much time as it takes to show the purchase to a merchant or his relative for assessment.

-Bava Metzia 49 - That One Should Abide by his Word
+Bava Metzia 49 - That One Should Abide by his Word (Finds)

-Abaye says that the court informs him about the retribution, and Rava says that the court actually pronounces the curse.
+Abaye says that the court informs him about the retribution, and Rava says the court actually pronounces the curse.

-When one makes a partial payment on movable property, Rav says that he acquires only an amount equal to its value, but Rabbi Yochanan says that he acquires the entire purchase.
+When one makes a partial payment on movable property, Rav says that he acquires only an amount equal to its value, but Rabbi Yochanan says he acquires the entire purchase.

 Friday, June 12, 2009

-Bava Metzia 48 - Acquiring by Paying Money
+Bava Metzia 48 - Acquiring by Paying Money (Finds)

 Resh Lakish said that acquisition by drawing to oneself is explicitly indicated in the Torah, “…if you sell or buy from the hand of your fellow…”

-The final law follows Rabbi Yochanan
+The final law follows Rabbi Yochanan.

 Thursday, June 11, 2009

 Bava Metzia 47 - How is the “Exchange” Acquisition Performed?
+(Finds)

 Mystics of all countries – unite! Мистики всех стран - соединяйтесь!